Lokeshlucifer/Research_Papers_CV/README.md

 # Research_Papers_CV
-Certainly!
-Here are 15 research problem statements in the field of computer vision:
+Here are research problem statements in the field of computer vision:

 1. **Real-time Object Detection for Autonomous Vehicles**: Develop highly efficient object detection algorithms capable of real-time performance to enable safe autonomous driving.